-We at PAYER strive towards compliance with both the ESRS and the CSDDD by steadily improving our policies, measures, monitoring and communication.
+We at PAYER strive towards compliance with both the european sustainability reporting standards and the corporate sustainability due diligence directive by steadily improving our policies, measures, monitoring and communication.
 In the long run, this will also lead to a reduction in emissions, if sustainable suppliers are selected over conventional suppliers, further pushing the demand for a green transition in the market.